javad1998/location-sharing-app/README.md

 - HTTP package

 ## 📌 Note
-The backend is currently local (e.g., `192.168.x.x`).
+The backend is currently local (e.g., `*.*.x.x`).
 For production, it will be moved to a proper hosting or cloud environment.

 > ✅ **To be updated with more features and a main idea soon!**